xavierfigueroav/tweets-classifier-for-ds/README.md

 In `lambdas/`, you will find the AWS Lambda functions that support all the business logic.

+In `client/`, you will find the web application rewritten with ReactJS.

 # Authors
 - [Nicole García](https://github.com/nicolsss)
 - [Camilo Gutiérrez](https://github.com/abimaell95)